KEINOS/Explode_version/README.md

 # Explode_version

-`explode_version` command explodes a given version info in to JSON.
+`explode_version` command explodes a given version info in to JSON object string.

 Useful to get version info into tokens for versioning.
 Mostly aimed to use for DockerHub's tag list.